top of page

 Two images of Tito while taking photos aboard ths Galeb yacht

 Much of the final years of Tito’s use of the Galeb yacht after his last international voyage were centered around Herceg Novi, Montenegro, where the Yugoslav leader was seeking long term medical care from the renowned Medical Institute of "Dr. Simo Milošević" at the nearby town of Igalo.
 In fact, for his comfort during long stays there at Igalo, Tito oversaw the construction of a residence for himself there in 1976 named “Vila Galeb”, no doubt named after the famous ship itself.
-Finally, records indicate that the last voyage that Tito took aboard the Galeb was from his Brijuni Island residence to the Croatian city of Zadar and then back to Brijuni during the 15th and 16th of August, 1979.
-He passed away 8 months later on May 4th, 1980 at a hospital in Ljubljana, Slovenia.
+Finally, records indicate that the last voyage that Tito took aboard the Galeb was from his Brijuni Island residence to the Croatian city of Zadar and then back to Brijuni during the 15th and 16th of August, 1979 (just two weeks before he attended the 6th Non-Aligned Summit in Havana, Cuba).
+Tito then passed away 8 months later on May 4th, 1980 at a hospital in Ljubljana, Slovenia.

 From Tito’s death in 1980 until 1990, the Galeb ship continued to be used as a school and training ship, mostly sailing to Yugoslav ports across the Adriatic, with some visits to Greece, Turkey and Africa.
 After the dismantling of Yugoslavia began in the early 1990s, the Galeb was transferred to a port at Tivat, Montenegro in the Bay of Kotor, where it eventually became property of the Government of Montenegro.
 Then, from 1995 to 2000, the ship was moved across the Bay of Kotor to the nearby shipyard at the port of Bijela.
 Here, it suffered extreme neglect and fell into a state of disrepair, having much of its adornments, equipment and furnishings stolen by vandals and thieves.
 During this time, Montenegro’s government attempted numerous times to sell the ship for a high price tag, but to no avail.